ContextualAI/HALOs/README.md

    . install.sh
    ```

 2. Determine whether you need a new dataset.
-If you have a dataset that you want to refer to as `foo` when you launch jobs, add a function called `get_foo` to `dataloader.py` that will return a `Dataset` instance.
+If you have a dataset that you want to refer to as `foo` when you launch jobs, add a function called `get_foo` in `dataloader.py` that will return a `Dataset` instance.
 This function should have the following signature, where `split` should be either `train` or `test`:

    ```def get_foo(split: str, *args, **kwargs) -> Dataset:```